lexhazred/prompt-memory-lab/README.md

 The cost will still grow exponential as the Abstraction vector is uncapped and all abstractions are inclusive.
 There is no second-order abstractions.
 Let's compare the cost of A-ISM with ISM.

 The results are fruitful (using the short-term-memory-calc.py):
-Inclusive STM - 100 msgs:
-FINAL TOKENS PER MSG: 545000
-FINAL COST PER MSG: $1.0908
-TOTAL COST OF CONVERSATION: $38.45

-Abstracted Inclusive STM - 100 msgs, 51 cap, 1 abstraction
-FINAL TOKENS PER MSG: 404250
-FINAL COST PER MSG: $0.8093
-TOTAL COST OF CONVERSATION: $24.38
-37% cost reduction from ISM^

-Abstracted Inclusive STM - 100 msgs, 11 cap, 9 abstractions
-FINAL TOKENS PER MSG: 142200
-FINAL COST PER MSG: $0.2852
-TOTAL COST OF CONVERSATION: $8.78
-78% cost reduction from ISM^
+Inclusive STM - 30 msgs:

+* FINAL TOKENS PER MSG: 58500
+* FINAL COST PER MSG: $0.1178
+* TOTAL COST OF CONVERSATION: $1.38

+Abstracted Inclusive STM - 30 msgs, 16 cap:

+* FINAL TOKENS PER MSG: 18200
+* FINAL COST PER MSG: $0.037
+* TOTAL COST OF CONVERSATION: $0.56
+59% cost reduction from ISM^

+Abstracted Inclusive STM - 30 msgs, 10 cap:

+* FINAL TOKENS PER MSG: 0
+* FINAL COST PER MSG: $0.0278
+* TOTAL COST OF CONVERSATION: $0.41
+70% cost reduction of ISM ^

+Abstracted Inclusive STM - 30 msgs, 5 cap:

+* FINAL TOKENS PER MSG: 0
+* FINAL COST PER MSG: $0.019
+* TOTAL COST OF CONVERSATION: $0.313
+24% cost reduction from 10 cap ^
+77% cost reduction from ISM ^

+### Fully Abstracted Short-Term Memory (FASM)

+In a Fully Abstracted Memory, there is no Abstraction Vector, there is only a single Abstraction cell.
+When the short-term memory vector is cleared, an abstraction is created from all the tokens in the vector, just like with A-ISM.
+However upon subsequent memory clearing, the content of the Abstraction cell is used as a prompt in the Abstraction process in conjunction with the memory vector and then the content of the Abstraction cell is replaced with the new Abstraction.
+Thus FASM is not inclusive of all messages nor of Abstractions.

+Testing this with the fasm-calc.py has shown that FASM is negligably more cost effective for normal message volume (~30 messages):

+Fully Abstracted STM (FASM) - 30 msgs, 10 cap
+* FINAL TOKENS PER MSG: 0
+* FINAL COST PER MSG: $0.0227
+* TOTAL COST OF CONVERSATION: $0.386
+5% cost reduction from A-ISM^

+However in high message volume (~100 messages), the results are more noticeable:

+Inclusive STM (ISM)- 100 msgs:

+* FINAL TOKENS PER MSG: 545000
+* FINAL COST PER MSG: $1.0908
+* TOTAL COST OF CONVERSATION: $38.45

+Abstracted Inclusive STM - 100 msgs, 51 cap, 1 abstraction:

+* FINAL TOKENS PER MSG: 149450
+* FINAL COST PER MSG: $0.2997
+* TOTAL COST OF CONVERSATION: $11.64
+70% cost reduction from ISM^

+Abstracted Inclusive STM - 100 msgs, 21 cap, 4 abstractions:

+* FINAL TOKENS PER MSG: 34400
+* FINAL COST PER MSG: $0.0696
+* TOTAL COST OF CONVERSATION: $3.61
+91% cost reduction from ISM^

+Abstracted Inclusive STM - 100 msgs, 11 cap, 9 abstractions:

+* FINAL TOKENS PER MSG: 35400
+* FINAL COST PER MSG: $0.0716
+* TOTAL COST OF CONVERSATION: $2.54
+94% cost reduction from ISM^

+Fully Abstracted STM (FASM) - 100 msgs, 11 cap, 9 abstractions:

+* FINAL TOKENS PER MSG: 14400
+* FINAL COST PER MSG: $0.0296
+* TOTAL COST OF CONVERSATION: $1.46
+96% cost reduction from ISM^
+43% cost reduction from A-ISM^

+43% cost reduction from A-ISM is substantial, but A-ISM already demonstrates >90% cost reduction from ISM, so the real cost reduction in high message volume is small even though the percentage is relatively high.
+A-ISM however can still have exponential cost increases in massive message volume (1000 msgs).
+A quick test demonstrates FASM being significantly more cost effective in massive message volume:

+Abstracted Inclusive STM - 1000 msgs, 11 cap, 90 abstractions:

+* FINAL TOKENS PER MSG: 233500
+* FINAL COST PER MSG: $0.467
+* TOTAL COST OF CONVERSATION: $168.10

+Fully Abstracted STM - 1000 msgs, 11 cap, 90 abstractions:

+* FINAL TOKENS PER MSG: 7400
+* FINAL COST PER MSG: $0.01488
+* TOTAL COST OF CONVERSATION: $9.14
+95% cost reduction from A-ISM^

+FASM is the most cost-effective choice for massive message volume.

+### Conclusion

+While more investigation is needed, as well as setting restrictive token caps to fit with GPT-3.5 4k token limit, there seems to be promising results:

+* Abstraction significantly reduces cost of per-msg prompt while retaining memory.
+* ISM allows for total recall of conversational content but is extremely expensive and impractical.
+Inclusive memory can be used in a limited way within a data vector for working memory in conjunction with Abstractions as is the case with A-ISM.
+* A-ISM works well and is quite cheap for normal-high message volumes, making it a strong candidate for an algorithm for working memory.
+However it becomes cost prohibitve in massive message volume, therefore Abstraction vector has to be capped and cleared.
+* FASM is by far the cheapest option, however hypothetically it has the highest chance for memory loss and decrease in quality for conversational recall.
+Because of this, FASM may be best suited for a long-term memory setup.

+Further investigation and experimentation is needed.
+Some current issues:

+* Greater optimization needed so that the number of tokens in each prompt stack lies within a 4k token limit.
+Consider chaining with other LLMs for abstraction process.
+* Investigation into optimal short-term memory vector cap number.
+Local minima for cost, local maxima for quality.
+* Consider short-term memory vector to have tapered clearing, with the oldest messages in the vector loaded into abstraction while newest messages remain inclusive.
+This should hypothetically increase quality.

+# OLD - ignore

 ### 1. Inclusive Tensor Memory (ITM)